rachel-ng/dionysus/README.md

 - os
 `os` is used for miscellaneous operating system dependent functions.
 A standard Python library with no further action required.

+- sqlite3
+`sqlite3` is used for databases.
+A standard Python library with no further action required.

 - urllib
 `urllib` is used to get JSON files from APIs.
 A standard Python library with no further action required.